PoorBillionaire/Windows-Prefetch-Parser/README.md

 ####--zero

 Recently I encountered multiple zero-byte Prefetch files during an investigation.
 This broke some of the functionality in my script, which was expecting data instead of null values.
 I modified the script not to break when it encounters empty Prefetch files.
-Additionally, I added the -z/--zero flag which will help an Analyst identify them up front:
+Additionally, I added the -z/--zero flag which will help an Analyst identify them up front.
+This piece of the script was cobbled together rather quickly in order to fix my Master copy - I am working on adding a bit of finesse in the "Zero-byte-detection-refinement" branch.

+Here is its output, for now:

 ```
 dev@computer:~$ python prefetch.py -z Prefetch/